 If the DPOs are mandated to facilitate collection of viewership data electronically, it will facilitate collection of raw data on viewership and increase data collection points for a better and more accurate TRP ratings.
-Many DPOs are now moving to deployment of Hybrid STBs and making provisions for IPTV that has inherent RPD (Return Path Data).
+Many DPOs are now moving to deployment of Hybrid STBs and making provisions for IPTV that has inherent RPD (Return Path Data) This will surely help achieve the objectivity of a large sample of panel homes and provisioning of an accurate data using innovative techniques.